guywine/ATAC_ItaGuy/README.md

+## to do
+- normalization:
+    - add_to_avoid_zero lowest value in both conditions after normalization
+    - if not working: filter low values

+- violinplot of each condition: lowly, highly, kennedy, hrde-reg

+- test "bootstrap" function

+- by-stander hrde-1: do it only where the hrde-1 regulated get really condensed.

+- Graph that shows that the least variable is the hotspot (most conserved)

+- nearbys: all values are fold-change (groups that add + groups segregated [0-2500, 2500-5000])
+    - violin plot of every group
+    +
+    - bootstrap of mean for every group

 ## done

+- run bootstrap of hrde-1 groups on mRNA data.
+    - plot scatter of both conditions and mark hrde-groups.
+    - bootstrap mRNA-FC to see if it's the same as ATAC-FC

+- If normaization doesn't work: Plot, scatter: each dot is a gene
+    - x axis: value of hotspot in WT (*mean and median)
+    - y axis: value of hotspot in hrde-1 mutant (*mean and median)
+- Color hrde-regulated genes in red (the rest in grey).

+- Normalization:
+    - send hila of all_aligned to see if I messed up
+    - Check for mistakes

+- missing genes in hrde-1 lists: send Hila the missing genes

 - for every group for which we want to show an ATAC-fold change as a group:
     - add bootstrap dotplot:
         * each iteration takes n genes and mean/median of the fc_score of all of them